 How To Change Your Depth of Field Without Changing Your Aperture Setting

 Scroll through the photos below and see if you can spot what I changed from the first to the second photo.

 Hint: It wasn’t my aperture setting.

 In the first photo notice only the toes are in focus.

 In the second image notice how all of both feet and part of the legs are in focus, even though I didn’t change the aperture.

-To fix the problem I could’ve closed down my aperture to f/2.8 or f/3.2 to capture both of her eyes in focus.
+To fix the problem I could’ve changed my aperture to f/2.8 or f/3.2 to capture both of her eyes in focus.

 I could’ve taken the photo from further away to get both eyes in focus without adjusting my f/stop setting.

-In the example above I took a few steps back but didn’t change my settings.
+In the example of the toes above I took a few steps back but didn’t change my settings.

 I cropped in closer on the second image (in Lightroom) to show the increased depth of field created when I moved further from my subject.